Friday, March 6th, 2025: An Experiential Exploration of Internal Family Systems (IFS) Therapy

 1. To learn the basic tenets of the theory, goals, and practice of Internal Family Systems.

-3. The participants will use exercises to explore their core, authentic Self vs. their own protective (managers and firefighters) and wounded (exiles) parts.
+3. Exercises will be used for the participants to explore their core, authentic Selfvs. their own protective (managers and firefighters) and wounded (exiles) parts.
 Self-exploration helps participants learn how to apply the model to clients.

-4. Additionally, participants will learn experiential therapy methods (meditations and the use of art) for use with IFS.
-This objective helps students adjust therapeutic methods based on learning styles and client differences.
+4. Participants will learn methods of experiential therapy for use with IFS-this objective helps students adjust therapeutic methods based on styles of learning and other differences between clients.
+The methods include meditations and use of art in IFS therapy.

 Contact Hours: 5 hours